-The City of Goleta's Strategic Plan (Plan) is a guiding policy resource that identifies the priorities and goals of the organization and serves as a roadmap for the purpose of informing future decision making and the City's budget allocations.
+The City of Goleta's Strategic Plan (Plan) is a guiding policy resource that identifies the priorities and goals of the organization and serves as a roadmap to inform future decision making, the City's budget allocations and defining priorities in the departments' annual work programs.
 The Plan is driven by the City's Vision Statement which describes the community, key attributes, and values.
-The Plan covers a two-year period that runs concurrently with the City's Two-Year Budget Plan to keep current with the City's priorities.
-This ensures the document continues to be dynamic and reflective of the goals of the City Council and the Goleta community.
+The Plan covers a two-year period that runs concurrently with the City's Two-Year Budget Plan.
+This ensures the document continues to be dynamic and reflective of both the long-term goals and current priorities of the City Council and the Goleta community.